 ⁃ Cultivating deeper awareness of your self and a greater capacity for self-reflection

-⁃ Discovering embodied resources and finding ease in your body
+⁃ Discovering embodied resources and finding your ease

-⁃ Learning skillful ways to listen to your inner process
+⁃ Learning skillful ways to listen to and even understand your inner process

 ⁃ Recognising the ways in which your development patterns your experiencing